hostmobility/documentation/docs/system/yocto.md

 ## Overview

-The operating system running on Host Mobility Hardware and most of the tools are built from source.
+The operating system running on Host Mobility hardware and most of the tools are built from source.
 The build system used for this is the [Yocto Build System](https://www.yoctoproject.org/).
-This combines software written by Host Mobility with free software from software and hardware developers all over the world.
+It combines software written by Host Mobility with free software from developers all over the world.

 ## Building with Yocto